What should I look out for in Construction Heads of Agreement?

 Negotiating a HOA for a construction project is often beneficial as it establishes the contractual framework while reducing the risk of the project.
 Overall, be sure that the HOA expressly states whether it is legally binding or not in order to be sure of the risks and obligation when moving forward with the construction project.

-If you need assistance with the legal framework for a construction project, contact us for a free consultation by completing the form on this page, or giving us a call on 1300 337 997.
+If you need assistance with the legal framework for a construction project, contact our construction lawyers for a free consultation by completing the form on this page, or giving us a call on 1300 337 997.